Tourism in South Africa: an industry under lockdown fights for its own survival | DW | 11.01.2021

 But the city by the Cape of Good Hope had to weather a tourism-related crisis not to long ago already: in 2018, following a prolonged period of drought, Cape Town had to severely restrict its water consumption, affecting visitor numbers.
 "We did get some cancellations during the water crisis, but we were always able to convince people to still travel to places that had access to water, and cross-sell to other destinations around Africa.
 With COVID, the whole continent was on lockdown, the whole globe.
 There was no cross-selling.
 There was no traveling at all.
 There was no tourism," Liesl Matthews explains.

-South African President Cyril Ramaphosa made no friends when he announced that there would be renewed COVID restrictions
+South African President Cyril Ramaphosa made no friends when he announced renewed COVID restrictions

 "I tell you this though: I am not removing the wine and beer from the mini bars.
 What happens in the rooms is none of our business," she chuckles before adding: "I just don't know how I'm going to ring up the wine during this alcohol ban."